JavierGonzalez/BMP/README.md

 * Hardware-wallet authentication.
 * Real-time chat with hashpower.
 * Nick change.
-* Voting creation with multiple points and options.
+* Voting with multiple config, points and options.
 * Votes with hashpower.
-* Rectifiable votes.
+* Rectifiable votes (in open voting).
-* Verifiable.
-* On-chain.
+* 100% verifiable on-chain.

 #### Requirements to participate